michael-basil/michael-basil.github.io/health.md

 ## How did I evolve to be healthy?

 ***Mindset recalibration.***  Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.

-Generally speaking prior to my relatively recent positive inflection points all of my manifestions (appearance outcomes, internal health and behaviors) were shaped by:
+### Previous

 * Taste is what makes a food appealing
 * Food is a social ritual